It comes as no surprise that the popularity of social media is growing, with an estimated 35.7 million people using it in the UK alone.

 - Twitter has over 15 million active users in the UK

 According to a social media study carried out by Pew Research Center, 77% of employees use social media at work.
 However, there can be downsides to using it at work, and if you break the rules, you may find yourself in hot water.
+With the introduction of GDPR, it has become even more important to make staff aware of how to protect their personal data on social media.

 Follow these top tips to stay compliant when using social media at work: